Conserved charge susceptibilities in the relativistic mean-field hadron resonance gas model: constraints on hadronic repulsive interactions: Introduction

 \section{Introduction}

-Currently accepted gauge theory of strongly interacting matter is quantum chromodynamics (QCD) in which the fundamental constituents of strongly interacting matter are (coloured) quarks and gluons.
-If we have a macroscopic system composed of quarks and gluons then its thermodynamic state is specified by four external control parameters, namely temperature (T), and three chemical potentials ($\mu_B, \mu_Q, \mu_S$) corresponding to conservation of baryon number (B), electric charge (Q) and strangeness quantum number (S).
-In a plot of temperature ($T$) against baryon chemical potential ($\mu_B$)-QCD phase diagram, every point corresponds to an equilibrium state.
-QCD phase diagram is largely conjectured one and understanding it, theoretically as well as experimentally, is one of the main objectives of elementary particle physics research today\cite{Ding:2015ona,Bzdak:2019pkr,Ratti:2021ubw}.
+Currently accepted gauge theory of strongly interacting matter is quantum chromodynamics (QCD), in which, the fundamental constituents are (colored) quarks and gluons.
+If we have a macroscopic system composed of quarks and gluons then its thermodynamic state is specified by four external control parameters, namely temperature (T), and three chemical potentials ($\mu_B, \mu_Q, \mu_S$) corresponding to the conservation of baryon number (B), electric charge (Q) and strangeness quantum number (S).
+In a plot of temperature ($T$) against baryon chemical potential ($\mu_B$) - which is known as QCD phase diagram - every point corresponds to an equilibrium state.
+QCD phase diagram is largely a conjectured one and understanding it, theoretically as well as experimentally, is one of the main objectives of elementary particle physics research today\cite{Ding:2015ona,Bzdak:2019pkr,Ratti:2021ubw}.